GluuFederation/docs-gg-prod/docs/source/admin-guide/getting-started.md

-# Getting started with GG Admin GUI
+# Getting started with the admin UI

-This guide will explain how to use Gluu Gateway's admin UI to configure upstream applications, add plugins and set security configurations.
+This guide will explain how to use the admin UI to configure upstream applications, add plugins and set security configurations.

 ## Dashboard - Kong Proxy Details